Metro Logo

 Is fare dodging possible/advisable?

 It is certainly possible.
 However, you should be aware that uniformed and plain clothes ticket inspectors are patrolling all lines at all times.
-If you are caught without a valid ticket, you have to pay a €70 penalty fare.
-I daresay there are better ways of spending this amount of money — even a monthly travel pass is cheaper.
+If you are caught without a valid ticket, you have to pay a €103 penalty fare.
+I daresay there are better ways of spending this amount of money — even a monthly travel pass costs about half as much.

 Why is there no line U5?